josdejong/jsoneditor/docs/api.md

   - `{function} error`
     Set a callback method triggered when an error occurs.
 Invoked with the error as first argument.
 The callback is only invoked for errors triggered by a users action.
+  - `{boolean} escapeUnicode`
+    If true, unicode characters are escaped and displayed as their code instead of the character.
+False by default.
   - `{boolean} history`
     Enables history, adds a button Undo and Redo to the menu of the JSONEditor.
 True by default.
 Only applicable when `mode` is 'tree' or 'form'.
   - `{String} mode`